flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    No EFB (fylPad) visible in cockpit.
+    No EFB (flyPad) visible in cockpit.

     ^^Root Cause^^

-    Default Asobo A320 aircraft selected isntead of the FlyByWire A32NX.
+    Default Asobo A320 aircraft selected instead of the FlyByWire A32NX.

     ^^Possible Solution or Workaround^^